the-turing-way/the-turing-way/workshops/book-dash/book-dash-feb20-report.md

 This was a mutually beneficial experience and a wonderful addition to the originally planned event that allowed us to explore remote working options beyond the current option of online Collaboration Cafes.

 * Stefan Verhoeven and Carlos Martinez added a document on choosing license ([PR #880](https://github.com/alan-turing-institute/the-turing-way/pull/880)).
 * Bouwe Andela worked on the code quality chapter ([PR #898](https://github.com/alan-turing-institute/the-turing-way/pull/898)).
-He also contributed to contributing guideline by adding extra steps with installation instructions for viewing the local build of the book ([PR #881](https://github.com/alan-turing-institute/the-turing-way/pull/881)).
+He also contributed to our contribution guidelines by adding extra steps with installation instructions for viewing the local build of the book ([PR #881](https://github.com/alan-turing-institute/the-turing-way/pull/881)).
 * Faruk Diblen and Pablo Rodríguez-Sánchez wrote a chapter on Software Checklist ([PR #910](https://github.com/alan-turing-institute/the-turing-way/pull/910)).

 ## Turing Way Logo and other artworks from Scriberia